 Before deciding whether or not to spend money on formal education, these online classes can introduce students to the basics of the cybersecurity field.

-Free cybersecurity resources include:
+Free cybersecurity jobs resources

-Budget-friendly cybersecurity resources:
+Budget-friendly cybersecurity job resources

 Finding entry-level cybersecurity jobs

 Entry-level security professionals can expect to handle lower-level security matters such as log monitoring, maintaining backups, and managing updates.